Fit Tip: Multi-Machine Cardio Workouts

 exercise xenophobe (noun): 1.
 Any individual who works out on the same machine every day and is comfortable with their current workout.
 2. An exerciser who avoids trying out an unfamiliar machine.
 See also: In an exercise rut.

-Ok, that is a fictional term.
-But repeating the same cardio routine every day is getting a little dull, right?
-Not to worry; this 30 minute triple cardio workout is guaranteed to put some pep in your step.
-Simply spend ten minutes on three different cardio machines for a workout that will spice up any routine.
+Ok, that's a fictional term.
+But repeating the same cardio routine every day can get a little dull, right?
+Not to worry; this 30-minute triple cardio workout is guaranteed to put some pep in your step.
+Simply spend 10 minutes on three different cardio machines for a workout that spices up any routine.

 Throw a wrench in it.
-Once you’ve acquainted yourself with each different cardio machine, change up your program to combat boredom and stave off humdrum-ness.
-Jack up the incline or add hand weights to your walking workout on the treadmill.
-Choose an elliptical with handlebars to get your upper body moving at the same time.
+Once you’ve acquainted yourself with each different cardio machine, change up your program.
+Increase the incline or add hand weights to your walking workout on the treadmill.
+Choose an elliptical to get your upper body moving at the same time.
 Try increasing the resistance on your stationary bike and make it a hill workout instead of a flat ride.

 Minimize time to maximize results.
 Keeping your workout on each machine shorter in duration means you can pay more attention to your body and its movements instead of zoning out.
 Make the most of your limited time on each machine by pushing your intensity to achieve results.

 Success, multiplied.
-Exercising on different pieces of equipment engages many more muscles than a workout on one machine would, including two of the most important muscles we have: our brains and our hearts.
-Cardiovascular exercise improves heart health, and planning each new triple program will engage your mind as well.
+Exercising on different pieces of equipment engages many more muscles than a workout on one cardio machine does.
+And, cardiovascular exercise improves heart health, and planning each new triple program will engage your mind as well.